 How do I provide a high level of interaction even though I won't be meeting students face-to-face?

 Even though flexible schedule classes don't meet live, they still involve a high level of interaction.
 It is not sufficient to offer content and then be available for questions.
 This interaction can include but is not limited to discussion questions in the Outschool classroom, use of the Outschool recording feature, sharing projects that other students can learn from, or analyzing a piece of art or literature.
 Teachers can structure interaction by having required homework assignments or discussion questions.
-You can use the Classroom page, blogs, and other interactive tools like Google Classroom, Nearpod, Peardeck and so on as long as Outschool does not need to create and maintain an account.
+You can use the Classroom page, blogs, and other interactive tools like Nearpod, and so on as long as Outschool does not need to create and maintain an account.
 Examples of such outside tools include Kahoot, Quizlet, Nearpod, Edpuzzle etc. The most successful flex classes will require students to interact with each other, not just the teacher.
 You must explicitly note in your class description how this interaction will take place.

 How do I handle refunds for flex classes?